 Mothers Day.
 A day where your husband makes you breakfast in bed, your kids shower you with homemade cards and you post on Facebook how perfect your life is.

-This is for the ones struggling to celebrate at all.
+And for the ones struggling to celebrate at all.

-This is for the moms whose kids live far away from them, so they don’t get to see them.
+And for the moms whose kids live far away from them, so they don’t get to see them.

-This is for the people who have lost their mom and spend this day grieving.
+This is for the people who have lost their mom.
+And spend this day grieving.

 This is for the motherless moms, who are struggling to celebrate with their own children while grieving the loss of their mother.